|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Mission Hill (Boy's Town) is a hill with a 90 meter elevation at the summit located to the south of Wiruri inland from Wewak Town (Wewak Point) and overlooks Wewak Airfield (Wiruri, Wewak Central).
+Mission Hill (Boy's Town) is a hill with an elevation of 295' / 90 meters to the south of Wiruri inland from Wewak (Wewak Point) that overlooks Wewak Airfield (Wiruri, Wewak Central).
 Prewar and during the Pacific War part of the Territtory of New Guinea.
 Today located in Wewak District of East Sepik Province in Papua New Guinea.

 In 1912 Catholic missionaries established their mission at this location and named the feature "Mission Hill".